chriskillpack/emailsearch/README.md

 # TODO

 * Use varint encoding for string lengths in serialized string sets
 * Go 1.23 introduced string interning.
-Use that to reduces index generation working memory size (currently > 18Gbs).
+Use that to reduces index generation working memory size.
+Currently max RSS usage on full maildir is 6370Mb.

 # Performance improvements